mcclane/mpi_command_distributor/README.md

 s MPAC and DIRAC clusters.

 ## Requirements
 - A cluster with an MPI implementation installed.
-This is currently being developed on OpenMPI.
+This is currently being developed on the MPAC cluster with OpenMPI installed.
 - python3
     + mpi4py